Sí, hablo español.

 Karli is very happy to part of Arbor Health’s awesome rehab team!

 Kaylee earned her associate degree as an Occupational Therapy Assistant from the Renton-based PIMA Medical Institute in 2015.
 While earning her degree, she completed fieldwork in hand therapy, industrial rehabilitation and pediatrics.
-Kaylee specializes in geriatrics and has spent the last seven years primarily working in a skilled nursing facility where she has treated a variety of orthopedic and neurological disorders.
+Kaylee specializes in geriatrics and spent the last seven years prior to coming to Arbor Health primarily working in a skilled nursing facility where she treated a variety of orthopedic and neurological disorders.
 Kaylee enjoys client-centered therapy, integrating patients’ hobbies and interests into their recovery, making therapy enjoyable while increasing their independence in daily activities.
 As a member of the National Board of Occupational Therapy and Washington Occupational Therapy Association, she continues to learn new and improved techniques to reduce pain while increasing function.

 During her free time, she enjoys spending time with her husband and her two children.
 Kaylee can likely be found at the baseball field or a basketball game watching her children do what they love.
 She also enjoys tending to her vegetable garden, cooking and hanging out with her three German shepherds.